Xananax/fs-meta/readme.md

     + `sync`: if `true`, will provide a sync version of fs-meta (that is, all methods will be sync methods);
     + `unpromised`: if true, will return regular nodebacks-accepting functions
     + `filters`: an array of filters to apply by default to `getMeta` and `getMetaRecursive`
+    + `adapter`: an adapter for using collections.
+To see an example api, check out the directory `collectionFactory/memoryAdapter/memoryAdapter.js`
+    + `collectionPersist`: A flag for the default memoryAdapter used in collections.
+If true, the database will be saved to disk.
+If a string, the database will be saved to that filename.

 ```js
 var publicBoxedFs = fsm.boxed(path.join(__dirname,'public'));